s106062339/DM_case1/README.md

 For the file "Bert_obesity_classifier.py":

-You need to set the Data_dir to meet yor Case Presentation 1 Data file.
+You need to set the variable 'Data_dir' to meet yor Case Presentation 1 Data file.
 Please name the variable 'csv_name', which is the output csv file name stored in ./Submission folder, and remember to set the variable 'Search_Len' to run the experiment.

 If you encounter the CUDA Out of Memory problem, please try to half the batch size, and we can run "Bert_obesity_classifier.py" to train the model.